Hazardous Waste Management Market Size and Share

 Hazardous Waste Management Market Analysis by Mordor Intelligence

-The Hazardous Waste Management Market stands at USD 52.94 billion in 2025 and is projected to reach USD 72.66 billion by 2030, reflecting a 6.54% CAGR over the forecast window.
+The Hazardous Waste Management Market size is estimated at USD 52.94 billion in 2025, and is expected to reach USD 72.66 billion by 2030, at a CAGR of 6.54% during the forecast period (2025-2030).
 Stricter global regulations, notably the Basel Convention’s 2024-2025 work programme and the European Union’s May 2024 Waste Shipments Regulation, are heightening compliance costs while opening new service opportunities.[1][2]Basel Convention Secretariat, “Basel Convention 2024-2025 Work Programme,” basel.int European Commission, “Regulation (EU) 2024” environment.ec.europa.euTechnology is reshaping competitive dynamics: supercritical water oxidation now achieves 99.99% PFAS destruction, and blockchain-enabled tracking systems cut collection-route emissions by 30%.
 Asia-Pacific’s 40.24% revenue share, supported by China’s QR-coded chemical inventory scheme, underlines the region’s dominance and the escalating need for sophisticated treatment capacity.
 Meanwhile, oil-and-gas decommissioning in the Middle East enlarges offshore waste volumes, and North America’s circular-economy funding is pivoting disposal models toward resource recovery.[3]Basel Convention Secretariat, “Basel Convention 2024-2025 Work Programme,” basel.int European Commission, “Regulation (EU) 2024” environment.ec.europa.eu

 Key Report Takeaways